How to get a DUI expungement in California

 · Attach Additional Documents

-· Remember to send a Copy to Prosecution
+· Remember to send a Copy to the Prosecution

 If the court grants you the petition, congratulations!
 You now have a clean record.
 The court should notify relevant agencies of the expungement, but because of glitches in the system or a simple backlog, they might forget.
 You can send a copy of the court order to the Attorney General’s office, the arresting police department, and the DMV just to be sure.
 Better safe than sorry!